 Parking Spaces Min.
 Required Max.
-Allowed by TDOZ Provided
+Allowed by DDOZ Provided

 41 single-family attached units 41 82 82

 Total 41 82 82

-Note: In accordance with Development District Overlay (D-D-O) Zone standards for parking in the 2004 Approved Sector Plan and Sectional Map Amendment for the Prince George's County Gateway Arts District (Gateway Arts District Sector Plan and SMA, page 148).

-- 3. Location: The larger 8.26-acre Suffrage Point property is located in the southeast quadrant of the intersection of Hamilton Street and 40th Avenue, in Planning Area 68 and Council District 2.
-The lower parcel, where the development is proposed in this DSP, is located between 40th Place and Magruder Park.
-The subject site is also located within the Traditional Residential Neighborhood (TRN) Character Area of the Gateway Arts District Sector Plan and SMA. - 4.
-Surrounding Uses: To the north and northeast of the property, between Hamilton Street and Gallatin Street, is the northern portion of the previously approved Suffrage Point subdivision, zoned RSF-65.
+- Note: \In accordance with the Development District Overlay (D-D-O) Zone, standards for parking are contained in the 2004 Approved Sector Plan and Sectional Map Amendment for the Prince George's County Gateway Arts District (page 148). - 3.
+Location: The larger 8.26-acre Suffrage Point property is located in the southeast quadrant of the intersection of Hamilton Street and 40th Avenue, in Planning Area 68 and Council District 2.
+The lower parcel, where the development is proposed in this DSP, is located between 40th Place and Driskell Park.
+The subject site is also located within the Traditional Residential Neighborhood (TRN) Character Area of the 2004 Approved Sector Plan and Sectional Map Amendment for the Prince George's County Gateway Arts District (Gateway Arts District Sector Plan and SMA). - 4.
+Surrounding Uses: To the north and northeast of the property, between Hamilton Street and Gallatin Street, is the northern portion of the previously approved Suffrage Point subdivision, zoned Residential, Single-Family-65 Zone (RSF-65).
 This block features both townhouse and single-family detached dwellings, with the townhouse dwellings oriented to the south and west, and the single-family detached dwellings oriented north and east.